Black triangle (UFO): 1989–1992 Belgian wave

 The Belgian UFO wave began in November 1989.
 The events of 29 November were documented by over thirty different groups of witnesses and three separate groups of police officers.
 All of the reports related to a large object flying at a low altitude.
 The craft was flat and triangular, with lights underneath.
 This giant craft did not make a sound as it slowly moved across the landscape of Belgium.

-The Belgian UFO Wave of 1989–1992 – A Neglected Hypothesis discusses some sightings that helicopters can explain.
-Most witnesses reported that the objects were silent.
-This report argues that the lack of noise could be due to the engine noise in the witnesses' automobiles or the strong natural wind blowing away from the witnesses.

 Black triangle UFOs have been claimed to be visible to radar.
 During the 1989–1990 Belgian UFO wave, two Belgian Air Force F-16s attempted to intercept an object detected by radar, but the pilots did not report seeing an object.

-This entire Belgian UFO wave, however, has been disputed by skeptics.
+The Belgian UFO wave has been disputed by skeptics, and a famous photograph associated with the wave has been revealed as a hoax.

 1997 Phoenix Lights incident

-A widely reported appearance(s) of black triangles involved the "Phoenix Lights" events, during which multiple unidentified objects were observed near Phoenix, Arizona and videotaped by both the local media and residents beginning on Thursday, March 13, 1997.
+A widely reported appearance(s) of black triangles involved the "Phoenix Lights" events, during which multiple unidentified objects were observed near Phoenix, Arizona and videotaped by both the local media and residents beginning on Thursday, 13 March 1997.
 Some observed objects/lights appeared to be grouped in a large "V" formation that lingered for several minutes.
-Some residents reported one of the black triangles to be over a mile wide and that it drifted slowly over their houses, blocking out the night sky's stars.
+Some residents reported one of the black triangles spotted earlier to be over a mile wide and that it drifted slowly over their houses, blocking out the night sky's stars.

-An official report from the US Air Force concluded that the military had been locally testing aircraft-launched flares during that period.
+Investigators identified the objects as a formation of A-10 Thunderbolt II aircraft flying over Phoenix while returning to Davis-Monthan.
+The US Air Force reported the testing of aircraft-launched flares during that period.

 2000 Southern Illinois incident

-The "St. Clair Triangle", "UFO Over Illinois", "Southern Illinois UFO", or "Highland, Illinois UFO" sighting occurred on January 5, 2000 over the towns of Highland, Dupo, Lebanon, Shiloh, Summerfield, Millstadt, and O'Fallon, Illinois, beginning shortly after 4:00 am.
+The "St. Clair Triangle", "UFO Over Illinois", "Southern Illinois UFO", or "Highland, Illinois UFO" sighting occurred on 5 January 2000 over the towns of Highland, Dupo, Lebanon, Shiloh, Summerfield, Millstadt, and O'Fallon, Illinois, beginning shortly after 4:00 am.
 The incident was featured in several television shows including Seeing is Believing, a Discovery Channel special UFOs Over Illinois, and an episode of the Syfy series Proof Positive.
 Sufjan Stevens included this incident in the song "Concerning the UFO Sighting Near Highland, Illinois" from his 2005 album Illinois.
 The FAA said sighting reports may have been due to an advertising blimp operated in the area by the American Blimp Company.